 Design and Performance

-In addition to the control panel problems on most of the clocks, only My Tot Clock and My Sleep Clock are built in such a way that children can actually play with and hold the clocks.
-The Stoplight Clock is partially ceramic and the car can come loose from the base if manhandled because only a little bit of glue keeps the car attached to the base.
-The Mirari clocks both appear somewhat fragile and we worried about use over time if children held or moved them too much.
-We suspect they wouldn't hold up to regular handling and are, therefore, not childproof.
+The Stoplight Clock is partially ceramic, and the car can come loose if mishandled because only a little bit of glue keeps the car connected to the base.
+The Mirari clocks, Little Hippo, Learn & Climb, and the Big Red Rooster all appear somewhat fragile, and we worry about use over time if children hold or move them too much.
+Therefore, we suspect they wouldn't hold up to regular handling and are not childproof.